An academic advisor works with a student.

 NOTE: Athletes and students on Academic Probation are not eligible to withdraw to below 12 credits.

 Completion of 120 credits minimum is required, with an overall GPA of a 2.0.
-Additionally, grades of C- or better in must be achieved in ALL courses used for the major, minor, and general education requirements.
+Additionally, grades of C- or better must be achieved in ALL courses used for the major, minor, and general education requirements.

 Some majors may require completion of 130 credits for their degree.
 Additionally, some departments may require grade of a C or better in courses used for the major, minor and/or general education requirements.